 John contributes over twenty years of professional experience to the team.
 Born in Vancouver and educated at the UBC School of Architecture, where he was awarded the AIBC Medal in 1994, he is a member of the AIBC and a LEED-accredited professional.
 John spent three years in Toronto working at the award-winning firm of Kuwabara Payne McKenna Blumberg Architects on the new Richmond City Hall, which received a Governor General’s Medal for Excellence in Architecture.
 Active in Vancouver’s design community; John served as chair of the City of Vancouver Urban Design Panel for three years and is a regular guest critic at the UBC School of Architecture where he was recently an adjunct professor.
 Due to his professional experience, John’s projects have received strong support from design panels—translating into timely project approvals.
 John's ability to cut a rug is legendary, although the funk is more elusive now that he is the busy dad of little Zoe.

-Olena is a registered intern with the AIBC with five years of local work experience in multi-family, live/work and high-end residential development projects.
+Olena is a registered intern with the AIBC with over five years of local work experience in multi-family, live/work and high-end residential development projects.
 In 2010 she completed a Masters of Architecture from UBC, which involved a formative semester training in Tokyo.

 The belief that the city is full of latent potential influenced her work with the Loose Affiliates – a collaborative that has worked on public art and design projects that have gone on to be published and exhibited internationally.
 Diligent and detailed, Olena brings a fundamental understanding of BIM technology and its applications to PUBLIC.